d3ad0x1/Write-ups/W1seGuy.md

 ## Notes

-- XOR encryption becomes weak when known plaintext is available
+- XOR encryption becomes weak when plaintext is predictable
-- Repeating XOR keys are vulnerable to plaintext attacks
+- Repeating XOR keys are vulnerable to known-plaintext attacks
-- Small XOR keys are trivial to brute-force
+- Small XOR keys can be brute-forced easily
+- The target IP changes every time the machine is started
+- The generated key and second flag are unique per session